Djalalov/Djalalov/README.md

 - 👀 I’m interested in Web Development, Web3 and AI
 - 🌱 I’m currently into mastering Web Development and Web3.
 - 📫 edjalalov@outlook.com
-- Telegram link for instant messaging: @ElyorbekDjalalov
+- Telegram link for instant messaging: https://t.me/ElyorbekDjalalov

 <!---
 Djalalov/Djalalov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.